Dear Author, to reduce as much as possible the evaluation time of your article, proceed by following the submission steps as follows:

 12. Figure captions (p.ex.
 "Fig.3. ………..") should be sufficiently informative for understanding (because Figures are independent of the text).

-13. Title of Tables should be written in bold, and the Heading (titles of the columns) should be clear (not bold), written in high and low case letters, and separated by two long horizontal lines.
-There are no vertical lines or gray bottom; exceptionally, horizontal lines can exist.
+13. Title of Tables should be written in bold, and the Heading (titles of the columns) should be in clear (not bold), written in high and low case letters, and separated by two long horizontal lines.
+There are no vertical lines and no gray bottom; exceptionally, horizontal lines can exist.
 The calls for footnotes should be in small letters or other signs but not in Arabic numbers.
 Tables should be submitted in .doc or .docx Word format (not as images) to allow corrections according to the Journal's style.

 14. Submit complex data as graphics (should be referred to as Figures) in 2D without gray bottom and horizontal lines.
 Write graphics, including text, with Cambria at 10 pitch.